rbnhmll/vue-workshop/vueJS_workshop.md

 </form>
 ```

-Now that our `search` method has been called, we should have up to 30 objects in our `repos` array.
+Now that our `search` method has been called, we should have up to 30 objects in our `repos` `Array`.

 ### Event modifiers